Past Workshops & Meetings

 AstroSat 5 Years Meeting

 AstroSat, India’s first multi-wavelength mission dedicated to Astronomy, has completed five years of its in-orbit operations in September 2020 and continues to yield science data.
 To commemorate this milestone of AstroSat, the Indian Space Research Organisation (ISRO) organized an International conference through virtual mode on January 19-21, 2021.
-This virtual conference aimed to bring together the users of AstroSat to discuss the results.
+This virtual conference brought together the users of AstroSat to discuss the results.

 Click here to view Poster Presentations for AstroSat 5 Years Meeting